Edoxaban is a type of medicine known as an anticoagulant.

 - have a stomach ulcer

 - have antiphospholipid syndrome, a condition that affects the immune system and makes you more likely to get blood clots

-The usual dose of edoxaban is 60mg a day.
-Your doctor may prescribe 30mg a day if you:
+The usual dose of edoxaban is 60mg, taken once a day.
+Your doctor may prescribe a lower dose of 30mg a day if you:

 - have kidney disease

 - are taking dronedarone (to treat atrial fibrillation)

 If you're unsure what dose you need to take, check with your pharmacist or doctor.

 Swallow the tablet with a drink of water.

 You can take edoxaban with or without food but try to take it at the same time every day.